 - Reduces the cost of development and test environments by creating them on-demand.

-Understand infrastructure changes before they are applied
+Understand infrastructure changes before being applied

 As a resource topology becomes complex, understanding the meaning and impact of infrastructure changes can be difficult.